- Supplier Resources

 Cree Lighting continues to expand its visibility into conflict minerals to increase transparency and develop its due diligence systems to apply to the sourcing of materials beyond those defined as conflict minerals.
 Through industry-coordinated approaches and using the tools and programs of the Responsible Minerals Initiative, Cree Lighting plans to undertake a comprehensive mapping of our cobalt supply chain to understand our exposure and consider responses in line with the OECD Due Diligence Guidance.

-As required by Section 1502 of the Dodd-Frank Act, Cree Lighting has filed the following documents with the Securities and Exchange Commission detailing our efforts to determine the chain of custody and origin of the Conflict Minerals used in the products manufactured by or for Cree Lighting in calendar year 2017:
+As required by Section 1502 of the Dodd-Frank Act, Cree Lighting has filed the following documents with the Securities and Exchange Commission detailing our efforts to determine the chain of custody and origin of the Conflict Minerals used in the products manufactured by or for Cree Lighting.

 Please contact Cree Lighting for any feedback on the information provided on this page.